Aruba's Carnival - Election, Coronation and Contests

 The Aruban Calypso is a slower version of the Roadmarch rhythm with as a main purpose to speak to one's mind through the Calypso song.
 These songs carry a message about everyday life on Aruba with no subject being sacred.
 Roadmarch on the other hand is the music mostly played during the parades.
 Roadmarch songs are focused on dancing and drives both participants and viewers with the urge to dance.

-The contest title has changed to Caiso & Soca Monarch 2013 for the Carnival 59th Season.
+The contest title was changed to Caiso & Soca Monarch in 2013 for the Carnival 59th Season.
 As explained by MUSICA (Aruba Association of Musicians) the Caiso is a modern name and style for the new Calypso and Soca is the international name for the Roadmarch.
 How the music is presented by each band and singer will remain the same.

 The Caiso & Soca Monarch consists of three days of rhythmic melodies in the pre finals, finished by a spectacular grand finale.
 Contestants compete against each other for the ultimate title of King or Queen.
 The winner of the Caiso & Soca Monarch finale wins.
 And by the end of the Carnival Season another prize is given to the winner for the "Road March Champion" which will be chosen for the most played song of the Season.